rozzilla/watt-poc/README.md

 - check `IPC` connection with `curl http://localhost:3043/tsfastify/ipc`
 - check `TCP` connection with `curl http://localhost:3043/tsfastify/tcp`

+## Features

+### IPC service-to-service communication

+Rather than communicate through TCP, with `watt` you can leverage IPC connections through Unix Sockets (see the [benchmarks section](#benchmarks) to analyze the performance improvements).

+### Multithreading

+Allowing your `watt` services to run with multiple threads is as easy as changing the `workers` parameter on the main `./watt.json`

+### Metrics

+When you run `watt`, you can very easily enable Open Telemetry metrics to monitor your whole system in real time.
+With [`watt-admin`](https://blog.platformatic.dev/introducing-watt-admin), you can see a dashboard showing real-time metrics.

+### API Gateway

+Leveraging `@platformatic/composer`, you can define a gateway entry point for your APIs through a simple JSON schema (see `./composer/platformatic.json`).

+### Open API compatibility

+Through `watt,` you can leverage the `openapi.url` property to automatically expose the service's Open API definition.

 ## Benchmarks

 The benchmarks will compare service-to-service communication, where an endpoint (from the `tsfastify` service) will take care of getting a response from 4 other services (`fastify2`, `node3`, `type1`, `type4`).
 This number of requests is more than usual in a micro-service or a service-oriented architecture, and thanks to `watt`, we can compare the performance differences between `IPC` (exposed through the `/ipc` endpoint) versus `TCP` (on the `/tcp` route).